iisaacsr/obsidian-notes/Université/AUT-2025/IND105/cours0-1/Intro C lang.md

 Size of Integer : 4
 Size of Short : 2
-Size of Logn : 8
+Size of Long : 8
-Size of Charater : 4
+Size of Character : 4
-Size of Float : 1
+Size of Float : 4
 Size of Boolean : 1

 ()